Making Sense of Item Response Theory: The Cool Kid in Testing Science

 Think of it this way: while traditional test models look at your total score and shrug, IRT gets into the nitty-gritty.
 It looks at how you responded to specific questions and measures three key things about each one:

-• Discrimination: How well does the question separate those who really get the material from those who are winging it?
+• Discrimination: How well does the question separate those who really get the material from those who are just guessing?

 • Guessing: How likely is it that someone can just guess the answer and get it right?
 (We see you, multiple-choice questions with sneaky tricks.)